MicrosoftDocs/msteams-docs/msteams-platform/publishing/apps-publish.md

    * If the status is **changes requested**, your submission needs changes before approval.
 Select your submission; on the summary page, choose **View the add-in report** for details about the required changes.
    * If the status is **approved**, your submission will be listed in the appropriate marketplaces, typically within 24 hours.

 Failures are explained, with references to the specific policy violations.
 All failures must be addressed before resubmission.
+Be sure to resubmit your app using the tile on the Overview tab.
+Do not use the *Add a new app* button.

 > [!NOTE]
 > If you make changes to an approved Teams experience—specifically, changes to core functionality or the manifest—it must go through the approval process again.
 For all other changes to your service, such as addressing issues or adding new features, resubmission is not required.